prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part5.md

 - Open BS LMS and go to the Activities > Assignments page.
 - Go to Information Architecture
 - On the assignment page in BS LMS, provide a link to your Figma file and click the submit button.
 Make sure that your professor can access the Figma file with edit rights.
-If you use a FigJam file for this exercise, make sure you also share the link to the FigJam file and give edit rights to your professors.